Submit PBs

 I don’t see the value in a purely negative review.

-If it’s not going to be a generally positive review, I’ll choose something else.
+If it’s not going to be a generally positive review, I’ll choose something else to cover.
 There are other review sites and reviewers who’ll handle the mud slinging.
 Not at OPB, though.

 My hope is that people come to OPB to find books, writers, and information worth sharing and talking about.

-What do you do with books that aren’t chosen to be used in the pages of OPB?
+What do you do with copies of books you received that aren’t chosen to be used in OPB?

 • donated to area schools, churches, and youth reading programs